nus-cs2030/1718-s2/docs/lab2.md

 ## Grading

 This lab contributes 4 marks to your final grade (100 marks).
-You will get another 0-3 marks for your design and encapsulation of the classes.
+You will get 0-3 marks for your design and encapsulation of the classes.
 You will get 1 mark if you code works correctly (but only if you score at least 1 mark for your design and use of encapsulation[^1])

 [^1]: This is so that, if you just take the code we give you and submit as is, you cannot claim that it works so we must have you 1 mark.